trothr/blog/truth.cowboy/2018/06/kids-lives-matter.md

 Is that happening here?
 I don't know.
 And it doesn't matter.

 Here's what I do know: Pulling kids away from their parents is tough on the kids.
+If I'm going to call myself pro-family then I need to stand for things which are ... well ...
+PRO-family.

 ## It's Not Easy